DiegelD/CarND-Behavior-Cloning/README.md

 * dropout = 0.5
 * learning rate = 0.001
 * optimizer: AdamOptimizer
-* 20% data splite for validation
+* 20% data split for validation

 The Training too place on an external GPU.
-Therefore the Batch Size have been optimaized to the highes possible number, before the Computer crashes, due the face its running out of memory.
-The Dropuout rate is the lowest recomended but it leeds still to an ligth overfitting since validation and training accourancy divergent, seen in Fig. 2.2.
-This also shows us that the learning rate could be reducecould, so that the net is more generelazing.
+Therefore, the Batch Size have been optimized to the highest possible number, before the Computer crashes, due the face its running out of memory.
+The Dropout rate is the lowest recommended but it lead’s still to an light overfitting since validation and training accuracy divergent, seen in Fig. 2.2.
+This also shows us that the learning rate could be reduce could so that the net is more generalize.

 <figure>
  <img src="./examples/PreProcess.jpg" width="830" alt="data amout plot" />
  <figcaption>
  <p></p>
- <p style="text-align: center;"> Fig. 2.2: Training and Validation accourancy.</p>
+ <p style="text-align: center;"> Fig. 2.2: Training and Validation accurancy.</p>
  </figcaption>
 </figure>
  <p></p>

-**Problem Solving Approach**  An iterativ approach have been taken.
-The model archtitecture obove have been choosen and it started by training the model with the data of one track and one round.
-After every of the following steps the training and validaion accurany have been alaysed as well as the autonomous drining perfomrance on the training.
+**Problem Solving Approach** An iterative approach have been taken.
+The model architecture above has been chosen and it started by training the model with the data of one track and one round.
+After every of the following steps the training and validation accuracy have been analyzed as well as the autonomous driving performance on the training.

 1. Then the learning rate was reduced due to high overfitting.
-2. The training data was argumented, to reduce the overfitting.
-This increaced the validation accurancy a lot.
-But still the vehicle could not performe on autonomous track.
+2. The training data was augmented, to reduce the overfitting.
+This increased the validation accuracy a lot.
+But still the vehicle could not perform on autonomous track.
-3. Including three dropout layer at the fully connected layer.
-This increaced the validation accurancy much more and let the vehicle drive the track autonomouly.
+3. Including three dropout layers at the fully connected layer.
+This increased the validation accuracy much more and let the vehicle drive the track autonomously.

+## 3. Validation

+For the validation of the performance are two videos created from simulator:

+1. One video in the camera view of the vehicle.
+[Link](video.mp4)
+2. One video from the birth perspective with the data of the steering angle and the speed of the car.
+So the vehicle behavior can be better judged.
+[Link](SimulatorDrive_Cut.mp4)

+### Improvements:

+Additional Data from the second track should be recorded.
+This would lead to less overfitting, since more data is available.
+Also, to a higher generalization because more data qualify through more variance in the images.
+Therefore, also the artificial augmented data can be reduced.
+The suggestion would be to reduce the blurred data because the net is for this use case just trained for the simulator and there will be always a high image resolution available.
+From the engineering fundamentals: As accurate as necessary as imprecise as possible.

+---
 ### Dependencies
 This lab requires: